 This example shows the versatility of district cooling to adapt to local contexts and its ability to valorise energy streams that would be otherwise wasted- or in this case dumped to the sea.

-In Sweden, district cooling is expected to reach a 25% market share by 2030 on the basis of investment forecast by operators.
-In France, under the new concession contract the network in Paris should double within the next 20 years.
+In Sweden, district cooling is expected to reach a 50% market share by 2030 on the basis of investment forecast by operators.
+In France, under the new concession contract the network in Paris will double by 2042.
 In Austria after a strong growth over the last decades – since 2009 cooling sales were multiplied by 7 – developments will continue in many cities.
 Vienna alone intends to double the network by 2030.

 However, the analysis shows factors that may generate uncertainty and limit investments into capital-intensive infrastructure such as DC networks.
 Under current conditions a proper framework to recognise and address the cooling challenge is missing at European level.
 The contribution of district cooling networks to develop sustainable and resilient urban areas is not recognized.
 At the end of 2020 Member States delivered their heating and cooling Strategies1.
 The analysis of the first 21 countries to deliver their plans showed that only 6 countries mentioned cooling demands.